Arrayán - A Resilient Blockchain-based Food Supply Chain

 Login

-• Live Inventory Visualization: The Real-time Display provides an instant, visual representation of the current status of the inventory, ensuring up-to-the-moment insights.
+• Live Inventory Visualization: The dashboard provides an instant, real-time representation of the current status of the inventory, ensuring up-to-the-moment insights.

 Dashboard